 Von Ebner Glands: What Do They Do?

-Saliva plays several functions in the overall health of the oral cavity.
-Saliva protects the teeth and gums from bacteria and acids, lubricates your mouth, begins the digestion process and plays a significant role in the complex process of taste.
-The six major and many minor salivary glands are found in the cheeks, lips, floor of the mouth, tongue, palate and pharynx, writes the American Academy of Otolaryngology.
+As noted above, saliva has several purposes in the overall health of our mouths.
+Saliva protects our teeth and gums from bacteria and acids, lubricates our mouths, begins the digestion process, and plays a significant role in the complex taste process.
+The three pairs of major salivary glands (parotid, submandibular, and sublingual glands) and many minor salivary glands are in several oral cavity areas: the cheeks, lips, floor of the mouth, tongue, palate, and pharynx.

-The von Ebner glands, also known as serous glands, are minor salivary glands located on both sides toward the back of your tongue.
-Part of their role is to secrete amylase, a digestive enzyme that starts to break down food as you chew, notes Hole's Essentials of Human Anatomy and Physiology.
-But the von Ebner type is unique among the glands in your mouth for its other purpose: aiding taste.
+The von Ebner glands, also known as serous glands, are minor salivary glands located on both sides of your oral cavity toward the back of your tongue.
+Part of their role is to secrete lipase and amylase, digestive enzymes that start to break down food as you chew.
+But this type of gland is unique among the many glands in your mouth for its other purpose: aiding taste!

-According to the International Journal of Oral Health Dentistry, research has found that von Ebner glands also secrete a protein unlike any other found in the mouth.
-This protein is similar to one found in the nasal cavity that aids olfactory receptors, making scientists think that von Ebner glands may play an even bigger role in connecting flavors to taste receptors.
+When you eat and drink, your saliva glands secrete saliva.
+Saliva washes food particles over the little bumps on your tongue.
+This action sends flavor onto the taste receptors into the gustatory (or taste-oriented) part of your brain.
+According to the International Journal of Oral Health Dentistry, research has found that von Ebner glands also secrete a protein, unlike any other found in the mouth.
+This protein is similar to one found in the nasal cavity that aids olfactory receptors.
+This evidence makes scientists think that von Ebner glands function in a very significant role.
+They may play an essential part in connecting bitter flavors to our taste receptors!

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.